2020 Rocky Mountain Instinct BC Edition

 Since 2013, Rocky Mountain’s Instinct has served as the brand’s do-everything, full-suspension, 29er Trail bike.
 Rocky Mountain updated the Instinct in 2017, and they also added a longer-travel, more downhill-oriented version that we’re reviewing here, the Instinct BC Edition.

-With 155 mm of rear travel and a 160mm-travel fork, the Instinct BC is situated in the popular, diverse, and convoluted category of “aggressive Trail” / Enduro / All-Mountain 29ers.
-I recently started spending time on the Instinct BC in the Gunnison-Crested Butte valley and fellow reviewer Eric Freson is also now getting time on the bike, but while we keep riding it, here we’ll go over the bike, the build, geometry, and some initial on-trail impressions.
+With 155 mm of rear travel and a 160mm-travel fork, the Instinct BC is situated in the popular, diverse, and convoluted category of “aggressive Trail” / Enduro 29ers.
+I got a few rides on the Instinct BC in the Gunnison-Crested Butte valley and now fellow reviewers Eric Freson and Luke Koppa have added their thoughts.
+First, we’ll dive into the specs, build options, etc., then we’ll each provide our take on the bike’s on-trail performance.

 The Instinct BC Edition is available in either an alloy or carbon frame.
 Apart from the obvious differences in material, the lower-end build kits are paired with the alloy frame while the higher-end kits are paired with the carbon frame, with the exception being the “70” build, which is available (with some component differences that we touch on below) on both frames.